needle-mirror/com.unity.xr.hands/Documentation~/hand-data/xr-hand-access-data.md

 }
 ```

 Note that some or all of the data for a joint might not be successfully tracked in a given update.
 The TryGet functions of the [XRHandJoint](xref:UnityEngine.XR.Hands.XRHandJoint) object return false if the data they access is unavailable.
 You can also use the [XRHandJoint.trackingState](xref:UnityEngine.XR.Hands.XRHandJoint.trackingState) flags to determine whether the data is valid or not.
 Refer to [Check data validity](#check-data-validity) for more information.

 In addition, the hand data plug-in providing the hand data might not support every joint in the [XRHandJointID](xref:UnityEngine.XR.Hands.XRHandJointID) list.
 The TryGet functions of an unsupported joint always return false and the [trackingState](xref:UnityEngine.XR.Hands.XRHandJoint.trackingState) has the [WillNeverBeValid](xref:UnityEngine.XR.Hands.XRHandJointTrackingState.WillNeverBeValid) flag set.
 Refer to [Get provider data support](#joint-layout) for more information.

 > [!NOTE]
 > The XRHandSubsystem stores the data associated with each joint in an internal native array and updates the elements in place when new hand data becomes available.
 If you make a copy of an [XRHand](xref:UnityEngine.XR.Hands.XRHand)  object, the copy still points to the original native array.
 To take a snapshot of the joint data, you must copy the individual XRHandJoint objects at the desired point in time.

+## Access hand mesh data

+If the underlying runtime and provider support it, you can retrieve hand mesh data using [XRHandSubsystem.TryGetMeshData](xref:UnityEngine.XR.Hands.XRHandSubsystem.TryGetMeshData*).

+### Advanced skeletal data

+In addition to standard mesh arrays ([XRHandMeshData.positions](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.positions), [XRHandMeshData.normals](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.normals), [XRHandMeshData.uvs](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.uvs), and [XRHandMeshData.indices](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.indices)), [XRHandMeshData](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData) supports foundational data for GPU skinning.
+When using a supported provider (requires XR Hands 1.9.0+), the mesh data includes:

+- **Bone Weights**: Accessible via [XRHandMeshData.boneWeights](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.boneWeights) and [XRHandMeshData.bonesPerVertex](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.bonesPerVertex).
+Use `meshData.boneWeights.IsCreated` to verify availability.
+- **Bind Poses**: Accessible safely per-joint using [XRHandMeshData.TryGetJointBindPoseMatrix](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.TryGetJointBindPoseMatrix*) (`out Matrix4x4 bindPose, XRHandJointID jointID`), or as a raw array via [XRHandMeshData.jointBindPoseMatricesRaw](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.jointBindPoseMatricesRaw).
+- **Joint Radii**: Accessible safely per-joint using [XRHandMeshData.TryGetJointRadius](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.TryGetJointRadius*) (`out float radius, XRHandJointID jointID`).

 <a id="check-data-validity"></a>
 ## Check data validity

 Hand data can be unreliable for a variety of reasons.
 A hand or part of a hand might be occluded or out of sensor range.
 The provider plug-in supplying the data might not support every tracked point or might not calculate certain aspects of the data, such as velocity.
-Before you use the hand data, you should make sure that it is valid.
+Before you use the hand data, make sure that it's valid.

+For hand mesh data, apply the same approach: validate array availability with <c>IsCreated</c> (for example, [XRHandMeshData.boneWeights](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.boneWeights)) and use mesh-specific <c>TryGet</c> methods where available (for example, [XRHandMeshData.TryGetJointBindPoseMatrix](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.TryGetJointBindPoseMatrix*) and [XRHandMeshData.TryGetJointRadius](xref:UnityEngine.XR.Hands.Meshing.XRHandMeshData.TryGetJointRadius*)).

 The XR Hands API provides several APIs that you can use to check data validity.